 Brokerage firms analyst picks – When I use to work at Merrill Lynch we had focus stocks.
 These did well for a while.
-They were the analysts top picks.
+They were the analyst’s top picks.
 But only if you bought and sold the second and I mean the second, with no transaction costs a stock was added or subtracted to the list.

-Reason you could not make as much: Needs to work in ideal conditions and hold the whole portfolio with special pre-news prices on the trade.
+The reason you could not make as much: Needs to work in ideal conditions and hold the whole portfolio with special pre-news prices on the trade.

 Therefore, systems stop working or never really worked in the first place.
 Build your house on stone and not sand.

-This is why I recommend finding a quantitative investing firm that has long-term results like 20 years plus, rather than a simple model.
+This is why I recommend finding a quantitative investment firm that has long-term results like 20 years plus, rather than a simple model.
 Investment information that is back tested and uses academic or scientific rigorous of testing.
 I do not care about brand name investment houses.

 These can be free or paid for a nominal charge.
 Not some high-priced firm or system that does well over selected years.
-But give ROI information over the range it does well, and under some ideal situation.
+But give ROI information over the range it does well and under some ideal situation.
 But real honest science.
 Not some guy hoping to make money on selling his system.
 If some guy does this, ask yourself why are they not spending time making millions in the stock market and not selling you something for $149 a pop.

 Me, I do not claim to be a Wizard of Wall Street nor do I sell anything.
 I am just conveying my experiences over the years of investing.
 And I have done well and now do not need a job.
 I will continue to develop my trading methods and one of these days maybe publish my results and let the facts stand for themselves.
 But before looking to me, I more encourage developing your own system for stock trading.